AlexxNB/aovi-svelte/README.md

 ### `<store>.clear()`
 Clear all errors.
 Make `<$store>.valid` true;

+### `<store>.get([property][,property]...)`
+If no arguments specified, returns an initial object with current values.
+You can specify what properties should be in object by providing their names as a function arguments.

 ### `<store>.error(message,[property])`
 Add a new error message for the `property` in the store.
 If `property` ommited, add anonymus message, which will be appeared only in `<$store>.err.toArray()` call.
 Make `<$store>.valid` false;